Manon joins Acapela’s chatty family. With a certain ‘je ne sais quoi’ that makes all the difference. Listen now!

 But Manon’s voice is on a grander scale.
 We have made additional recordings, based on an enriched corpus of text.
 The voice database is therefore more comprehensive, allowing the text’s sense and meaning to be even better conveyed.

 Natural, intelligible, fluid, rapid: the voice expresses perfectly the true sense of content being read, through intonation and depth that capture your imagination and hold your attention.
 Thanks to the sizeable database the voice relies on to vocalize content in real time, Manon is particularly suited to reading long texts.
 It’s the database that has allowed this leap forward in quality, without impacting on the speed of the vocalization process.
-You can judge for yourself with the voice samples at the bottom of the news or by clicking here.
+You can judge for yourself with the voice samples : Discover Manon, but also our French text to speech voices (neural, premium or standard voices).

 ‘We are very proud of Manon.
 Progress achieved by our Research team in improving all the processing sequence is indeed impressive.
 Manon has just started to be deployed and feedback from users testifies to this leap in quality.
 It is very thrilling for all of us at Acapela.
 The advances made with Manon strengthen and reward our resolve to create ever more authentic voices .’comments Lars-Erik Larsson, CEO of Acapela Group.